alshedivat/al-folio/_posts/2022-02-01-nb_advanced_eda.md

 As you can see, the investigation of feature correlations can be very informative.
 But looking at everything at once can sometimes be more confusing than helpful.
 So focusing only on one feature with something like `df_X.corrwith(df_X["Speed_limit"])` might be a better approach.

-Furthermore, correlations can be deceptive if a feature still contains a lot of missing values or extrem outliers.
+Furthermore, correlations can be deceptive if a feature still contains a lot of missing values or extreme outliers.
 Therefore, it is always important to first make sure that your feature matrix is properly prepared before investigating these correlations.

 ## 3.4.
 Conclusion of content investigation